OUR ADOPTION PROCESS

 Please read the following information carefully; it will answer many of the questions you may have.
 If you do not find the answers you are looking for on this page, feel free to send us an email at email@example.com.

 You may be surprised to find that adopting a pet is a more involved process than you'd imagined.
 Our intent is not to frustrate you.
 Rather, everything we do is in the best interest of the pets in our care.
 Our goal is to help you to find your perfect match, and to give our shelter pets the best possible chance of finding a permanent, safe and loving home that meets their individual needs.

-Step Two: Please submit an adoption application (found at the bottom of this page).
+Step 2: Please submit an adoption application (found at the bottom of this page).
 The information provided on this application helps us to match our pets with the best possible home for them.

-Step Three: The volunteers at Murphy's Kittens will begin processing your application and will reach out via email if it is approved.
-Please note that we will be contacting your references; the length of time required to process your application is dependent on how long it takes us to reach your references.
+Step 3: The staff at Murphy's Kittens will begin processing your application and will reach out if it is approved or if more information is needed.
+Please note that we will be contacting your references; first by a text message, then a follow-up phone call (typically the day after the text message).
+The length of time required to process your application is dependent on how long it takes us to reach your references.
 Please alert your references that we will be calling.

-Step Four: Once your application is approved, we will set up an appointment for you to meet the cat(s) you are interested in.
+Step 4: Once your application is approved, we will set up an appointment for you to meet the cat(s) you are interested in.

-Step Five: Pay your $60 adoption fee and take your new best friend home!
+Step 5: Pay your $60 adoption fee and take your new best friend home!
 All cats come spayed or neutered, microchipped, tested for FIV/FeLV, vaccinated for rabies and distemper, and treated for worms and fleas.
-Young kittens may need to return after adoption for spay/neuter and their rabies vaccination.

 FREQUENTLY ASKED QUESTIONS